 - Respond – PBUL policy can be configured to notify a Security Operations Center (SOC) of modifications or tampered files via syslog or email as soon as they are detected.
 This provides a fast-track to response.
 In advanced deployments, policy may also be configured to automatically restore tampered files on client systems to known good conditions if desired.

+Comparing PowerBroker for Unix & Linux vs. Alternative SolutionsHere are a few use cases you can use to compare whether the ‘least privilege’ solution you are evaluating is truly providing least privilege.
+Does it provide tamper-proof logging?
+PowerBroker for Unix & Linux provides all authorization and logging functions from a centralized, high-availability infrastructure with no local caching of policy information to prevent any tampering by savvy administrators.
+This applies to authorized activities, as well as session logs which are streamed live to log servers beyond the reach of privileged users.
+Competitive products, however, cache policy information and session logs on remote servers and move them to a remote storage location when sessions complete; this makes it possible for privileged users to remove, or tamper with these logs.
+How flexible is the policy language?
 When choosing a PAM product, it is important to choose a solution with as much flexibility as possible to support your evolving PAM program.
 PowerBroker for Unix & Linux policy language is both flexible and powerful, and can be configured with functions and procedures to make exception handling or broad restrictions easy to manage.
 Building a single function to restrict access to files and applying it to many policies reduces the overhead required to manage PAM functions in an enterprise.
 Both regular expression handling, and explicitly defined commands are supported, and with full access to the operating system commands can be validated prior to execution.

 PowerBroker for Unix & Linux